nicupop729/for_wheels_api/README.md

 ![screenshot](./app/assets/database_for_wheels.png)

-Rent one of a kind car, your dream car for **For Wheels**!!
+Rent one of a kind car, your dream car from **For Wheels**!!
-This SPA takes the information from the back-end API developed by us and.
+This API provides information for the front-end SPA developed by us and.
 Accordingly to the user interaction, consumes it and renders the data on the UI.

 ## Built With